nextflow-io/nextflow/docs/fusion.md

 nextflow run <YOUR PIPELINE> -work-dir s3://foobar/scratch
 ```

-Replace `<YOUR PIPELINE>` with a pipeline script and bucket or your choice:
+Replace `<YOUR PIPELINE>` with a pipeline script and bucket of your choice:

 :::{warning}
 The option `fusion.exportStorageCredentials` leaks the AWS credentials on the task launcher script created by Nextflow.